Compute

 Alarm Center can be enabled for CCE standard clusters and CCE Turbo clusters.

 1. Click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Alarm Center.
+In the navigation pane, choose Alarm Center.

 3. Click OK.

-Metric alarm rules can be created on Alarm Center only after Cloud Native Cluster Monitoring is installed and the AOM Prometheus instance is interconnected.
-For details about how to enable Monitoring Center, see Enabling Cluster Monitoring.
+Metric alarm rules can be created in Alarm Center only after the Cloud Native Cluster Monitoring add-on is installed and the AOM Prometheus instance is interconnected.
+For details about how to enable Monitoring Center, see Enabling Monitoring Center.

-The alarm rules that use the problem_gauge metric in Table 1 depend on CCE Node Problem Detector (CCE Node Problem Detector).
-To use related alarm rules, ensure that CCE Node Problem Detector has been installed and is running normally.
+The alarm rules that use the problem_gauge metric in Table 1 depend on the CCE Node Problem Detector add-on (CCE Node Problem Detector).
+To use related alarm rules, ensure that the CCE Node Problem Detector add-on has been installed and is running normally.

 Event alarms in Table 1 can be reported only when Kubernetes event collection is enabled in Logging.
 For details, see Collecting Kubernetes Events.